-The staff of the Slavic Language Division consist of administrators, administrative technician and instructors.
-Of the instructors, are nati Russians and are native Americans, of which 4 a ıre military.
-The four military instructors are operational tra ın-
+The staff of the Slavic Language Division consists of administrators, administrative technician and instructors.
+Of the instructors, are native Russians and are native Americans, of which 4 are military.

 The four military instructors are operational transcribers who teach a special course, which comprises the last 12 weeks of a 97-week training cycle for Army linguists